 Dr. Loh was charming, friendly, and eager to share his knowledge with me.
 I asked him about the difference between Restylane and Botox and he was able to explain it to me in layman’s term.

-He said that Restylane is for “dagdag” (adding) and Botox is for “bawas” (subtracting).
+He said that Restylane is for “dagdag” (adding) and Botox is for “bawas” (reducing).

 If your face starts to look sunken or you want to add volume in certain areas, go for Restylane.
 If fine lines, wrinkles, and the likes are your issue, do botox.

-I also asked him about the difference between Collagen Fillers and Restylane and he said that collagen fillers aren’t used anymore to add volume because they don’t last whilst Restylane can plump you up for up to a year.
+I also asked him about the difference between Collagen Fillers and Restylane and he explained that collagen fillers aren’t used anymore to add volume because they don’t last whilst Restylane can plump you up for up to 1 year.

 Furthermore, he said that Restylane is easier to manufacture as it is natural.
 It’s made of hyaluronic acid which our bodies also produce.

-I asked him if it can be used to fill the hips and the buttocks area and he said that they technically can but it would be too expensive.
+My final question was if it can be used to fill the hips and the buttocks area and he answered that it technically can but it would be too expensive.